 Ecommerce Plugin #5: Easy Digital Downloads

-Every WordPress plugin up until this point has been evaluated strictly based on selling physical products online.
+All WordPress ecommerce plugins up until this point has been evaluated strictly based on selling physical products online.
 But most of these plugins are overkill if you only want to sell digital products online.

 Even though WooCommerce, BigCommerce, Shopify and Ecwid all offer support for selling digital products, Easy Digital Downloads has a much cleaner interface for selling PDFs, ebooks, audio clips and short videos online.